grafana/pyroscope/docs/sources/configure-client/language-sdks/go_push.md

 ### Option: Use `DisableGCRuns` for handling increased memory usage

-Pyroscope may require additional when tracking a lot of objects.
+Pyroscope may require additional resources when tracking a lot of objects.
 For example, a Go service that indexes large amounts of data requires more memory.
 This tracking can lead to higher CPU usage and potential CPU throttling.

 You can use `DisableGCRuns` in your Go configuration to disable automatic runtimes.